kasdar23/jdi-light/source/includes/_tutorial.md

 # Tutorial
 ## Integration
-This article is a quick, practical introduction to working with [JDI Light](https://github.com/jdi-testing/jdi-light).<br/>
+This is set of simple tutorials that helps you to learn how to write tests fast with JDI Light [JDI Light](https://github.com/jdi-testing/jdi-light).<br/>
-In this section, we’ll start with a simple scenario – opening a browser window, navigating to a given URL and looking for some desired content on the page.<br/>
+### Maven Dependencies

 ```java
 <dependency>